Tara Kirton

 Background

 Dr. Kirton’s partnership and collaboration have also extended to school administrators, teachers, and therapists to consider various approaches to support learning and development.
-She has written curriculum, facilitated workshops to help educators center and affirm racial and cultural identity, and coached early childhood teachers through ongoing professional development opportunities on play based learning in kindergarten through 2nd grade.
-Dr. Kirton taught courses and supervised pre-service and in service teachers in early childhood and special education at Bank Street College, The Center for Worker Education at City College, CUNY, and Teachers College, Columbia University.
+Dr. Kirton has written curriculum, facilitated workshops on centering and affirming racial and cultural identity, and coached early childhood teachers through ongoing professional development opportunities on play-based learning in kindergarten through 2nd grade.
+Dr. Kirton has taught courses and supervised pre-service and in service teachers in early childhood and special education in several programs across New York City.
+Her dissertation, In Their Own Words: Black Children and Families Share Their Experiences in Early Childhood Programs, explored the experiences of six Black families who attended early childhood programs in New York City.
+Dr. Kirton received the 2026 Critical Perspectives in Early Childhood Education (CPECE) Dissertation Award from the American Educational Research Association (AERA).
+She is a 2025-2027 National Council of Teachers of English Professional Dyads and Culturally Relevant Teaching (NCTE PDCRT) cohort member.

 Education

 • M.S.Ed.
-Early Childhood Special and General Education, Bank Street College
+Early Childhood Special and General Education, Bank Street College of Education

 • M.A.
 Public Communications, Fordham University

 • B.A.
-English, State University of New York at Albany
+English, State University of New York at Albany (SUNY)

 Teaching